lsstdarkmatter/dark-matter-graph/README.md

    git clone https://github.com/lsstdarkmatter/dark-matter-graph.git
    cd dark-matter-graph
    ```
-   or update it if you already have a local clone:
+   Or update your local clone if you already have one:
    ```
    cd dark-matter-graph
    git pull
    ```

-2. Edit `data/data.yaml`, and then convert it to the json file by running:
+2. (Optional) Edit `data/data.yaml`, and then convert it to the json file by running:
    ```
    data/prepare_data.py
    ```